EskiMojo14/tracked-promise/README.md

 Create a tracked promise from an existing promise.
 Note that the promise will always be pending until the next tick, even if the existing promise is already settled.

+_Warning: mutates the existing promise by adding the necessary tracked promise properties._

 ```ts
 const existingPromise = Promise.resolve(1);
 const trackedPromise = TrackedPromise.from(existingPromise);